 Understand what it meant for Jesus to stand in the gap for us.
 On the cross, He took our sins on His shoulders.
 He bore our burden - dealt with it Himself.

-He took responsibility for what was not His fault.
+He took responsibility for stuff that was not His fault.

 And this is what Jesus expects men to do for their families.
-We're to take responsibility for stuff that is not our fault.
-This is biblical headship.
-A real man covers his wife and children.
-He shoulders their burdens.
+A real man covers his wife and kids.
 He deals with their issues - in their stead - for their sake.